liannebaff/Azure-Projects/README.md

 ---
 ### 🔎 Example SQL Queries
-Below are some exmaples of SQL queries performed using the AdventureWorks sample database in an Azure lab on SKillable.
+Below are some exmaples of SQL queries performed using the AdventureWorks sample database in an Azure lab on Skillable.

 **1. Total Quantity Sold per Product**
 ``` sql